 - $60 for dogs 6 years and older

 - $120 for kittens under 7 months

 - $80 for cats between 7 months and 6 years

 - $30 for cats 6 years and older

-- BOGO- Adopt a second kitten or cat for half the normal adoption fee.
+- BOGO- Adopt a pair of cats of any age and the second cat (equal or lesser fee) will be half the normal adoption fee.
+Not applicable with other offers.
 Consider adopting bonded pairs, or adopt a senior mentor cat for your kitten.

 Rabbits or Ferrets

 Reptiles & Amphibians